camunda/camunda-docs/docs/components/iam/getting-started/docker/setup-environment.md

 sidebar_label: "Step 1: Setup environment"
 ---

-In this part of the tutorial, we will show you how you can use containerization to run the IAM application on your machine.
-We will assume that you have a basic understanding of Docker Compose.
+In this part of the tutorial, we'll show you how you can use containerization to run the IAM application on your machine.
+Here, it is assumed you have a basic understanding of Docker Compose.

 :::tip
 Not sure what Docker Compose is?
 Check out Docker's [Overview of Docker Compose](https://docs.docker.com/compose/) guide.
 :::

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

 ### Configuration

+To configure, take the following steps:

-Navigate to a directory of your choice, and create a `docker-compose.yml` file containing the following starting structure:
+1. Navigate to a directory of your choice and create a `docker-compose.yml` file containing the following starting structure:

 ```yaml
 version: "3.6"